Montgomery County Public Schools (Maryland): Schools

-MCPS has 210 schools, comprising 136 elementary schools, 40 middle schools, 25 high schools, 5 special schools, 1 career and technology center, 1 early childhood learning center, and 1 alternative education program.
+MCPS consists of 211 schools: 137 elementary schools, 40 middle schools, 26 high schools, 5 special schools, 1 early childhood learning center, and 1 alternative education program.

 MCPS publishes school data annually.
 Its "Schools at a Glance" document provides information about enrollment, staffing, facilities, programs, outcome measures, and personnel costs for each school.

 The district has 39 National Blue Ribbon Schools, a designation that recognizes public and private schools based on their overall academic excellence or their progress in closing achievement gaps among student subgroups.

 The school system piloted an extended school year at two elementary schools – Arcola and Roscoe Nix elementary schools – during the 2018–2019 school year.
 The plan aims to help economically disadvantaged students, who lose the most ground during long summer breaks.
 As of 2022, the program is still in effect at these schools.
 The school began July 6 for the 2022–2023 school year, giving students an additional 30 days of school.
 The county says this extended schedule provides students interactive learning and social/emotional growth.